-"The RBANS administered via remote telepractice using digital stimulus materials on Pearson's Q-global system, and a facilitator monitored the administration on-site using printed response pages during the live video connection using the [name of telepractice system, e.g., Zoom] platform.
+"The CELF-5 was administered via remote telepractice using digital stimulus materials on Pearson's Q-global system, and a facilitator monitored the administration on-site using a printed response booklet during the live video connection using the [name of telepractice system, e.g., Zoom] platform.
 The remote testing environment appeared free of distractions, adequate rapport was established with the examinee via video/audio, and the examinee appeared appropriately engaged in the task throughout the session.
 No significant technological problems or distractions were noted during administration.
 Modifications to the standardization procedure included: [list].
-The RBANS subtests, or similar tasks, have received initial validation in several samples for remote telepractice and digital format administration, and the results are considered a valid description of the examinee's skills and abilities."
+The CELF-5 subtests, or similar tasks, have received initial validation in several samples for remote telepractice and digital format administration, and the results are considered a valid description of the examinee's skills and abilities."

-Notes may be recorded about any testing issues on the record form or in the notes section on Q-interactive.
+Notes may be recorded about any testing issues on the record form.